HTD/TraxCodeEditor/Readme.md

 **[Trax](https://github.com/HTD/Trax)** is the name of post-processing tool for [train simulator](http://eu07.pl) scenery files.
-I decided to replace it's text editor with another one, based on Scintilla core.
+I decided to replace its text editor with another one, based on Scintilla core.

 The train simulator itself uses its own hermetic and esoteric file